Lady Georgiana Curzon

-Lady Georgiana Mary Curzon Kidston, Lady Starkey (7 January 1910 – 11 January 1976) was an English socialite, included in The Book of Beauty by Cecil Beaton.
+Lady Georgiana Mary Curzon Kidston, Lady Starkey (7 January 1910 – 11 January 1976), was an English socialite, included in The Book of Beauty by Cecil Beaton.

 Early life

-Lady Georgiana Mary Curzon was born on 7 January 1910, the daughter of Francis Curzon, 5th Earl Howe and Mary Curzon, Lady Howe, first cousins who married in 1907 and divorced in 1937.
+Lady Georgiana Mary Curzon was born in 1910 at Curzon House (21 Curzon Street), Mayfair, the daughter of Viscount Howe (later 5th Earl Howe) and Mary, Viscountess Howe, half–first cousins once removed who married in 1907 and divorced in 1937.
 Her older brother was Edward Curzon, 6th Earl Howe.

-Her paternal grandparents were Richard Curzon, 4th Earl Howe and, his first wife, Lady Georgiana Elizabeth Spencer-Churchill (fifth daughter of John Spencer-Churchill, 7th Duke of Marlborough and Lady Frances Vane).
+Her paternal grandparents were Richard Curzon, 4th Earl Howe, and his first wife, Lady Georgiana Spencer-Churchill (fifth daughter of John Spencer-Churchill, 7th Duke of Marlborough, and Lady Frances Vane).
 Her mother was the only daughter of Esmé FitzRoy and Col. Montagu Curzon (the eldest son, by his second wife, of Richard Curzon-Howe, 1st Earl Howe).

 Career

 In the 1930s Lady Georgiana Curzon modelled for Pond's and Copley's.

 In 1933, Lady Georgiana Curzon, Miss Deirdre Hart-Davis, the Lady Anne Wellesley and Miss Nancy Beaton were photographed together for The Book of Beauty of Cecil Beaton.